ItsSuru/Netflix-Landing-Page/README.md

 ## General info

 Netflix is an American media-services provider and production company.
-The company's primary business is its subscription-based streaming service which offers online streaming of a library of films and television programs, including those produced in-house.
+The company's primary business is its subscription-based streaming service which offers online streaming of a library of films and television programs, And this page (front only) is a basic simple clone of it without any database.

 ## Screenshots